-Beginning July 1, 2012, DDS advances the amounts billed to the ICF's.
+The Center is directed to pay the ICF's directly for their services and to reduce the amount of the Center's regular state claim to DDS by the dollar amount of these services.
+DDS advances the amounts billed to the ICF's.
 The ICF's are directed to remit to the Center, within 30 days of receipt of funds from the State Controller's Office, the amount billed less its administration fee and the Quality Assurance fee, which it must remit to DHCS.
 The Center records the entire net amounts due from the ICF's as receivable from Intermediate Care Facilities with corresponding revenue from Intermediate Care Facilities.
 The receivable from Intermediate Care Facilities reduces contract receivable from DDS.
 DDS has instituted protocols should the ICF's not remit the net amounts due to the Center.

-The receivable from Intermediate Care Facilities in the amount of \$855,903 represents the amount DDS paid or will pay to the ICF's net of ICF's administrative fee and Quality Assurance fee in relation to the billings prepared beginning July 1, 2012.
-The amount payable to Department of Developmental Services representing expected payment net of the Center's fee in relation to the billings prepared on or before June 30, 2012 was paid in full in 2016.
-Revenue from Intermediate Care Facilities was \$1,644,131.
+The receivable from Intermediate Care Facilities in the amount of \$1,313,890 represents the amount DDS paid or will pay to the ICF's net of ICF's administrative fee and Quality Assurance fee.
+Revenue from Intermediate Care Facilities was \$1,779,486.